MeetAndyHong/Todo-List/README.md

 # jQuery Todo List

 1. Add and delete event
-2. store in local storage
+2. Store in local storage
-3. support for dragging
+3. Support for dragging